 Microcysts are treated and ablated with precise needle injection of a drug known as doxycycline (an antibiotic that was found to kill lymphatic malformations as well as treat infections).
 Injection of doxycycline into the microcysts (each cyst individually injected) is performed with a very small needle, like the one used for a vaccine injection (example: tetanus shot).
 With ultrasound guidance, the needle is precisely placed into each microcyst, the cyst fluid drained, and doxycycline is injected as a drug foam.
 Developed at Nationwide Children’s Hospital, the foam looks and acts like meringue, similar to the topping of a lemon meringue pie.
 The doxycycline foam allows the interventional radiologists to precisely treat tens, or even hundreds, of cysts knowing which cysts have been treated and which remain to be treated.
 The body cleans up the killed lymphatic malformation from within and heals the treated area without needing surgery to remove the dead tissue.

 Will my child be awake during the procedure?

 Since the treatment involves placing needles precisely into the lymphatic malformation, most patients are treated while asleep with anesthesia.
-Adults with small areas of lymphatic malformation may be successfully treated at Nationwide Children's Hospital without sedation or anesthesia.

 How long will the procedure take?